maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 .. image:: ../images/scRNAseq_plate_abs_transcript.png

 This figure shows the distribution of the number of UMIs across the single cells.
 Each block is a single cell and the color indicates the number of UMIs assigned to it.
 This is useful for flagging outlier cells.
+Note: the layout corresponds to half of a 384-well plate as this is used usually for CEL-seq2.
+The plot can also help to see biases corresponding to the well-plate.

 Command line options
 --------------------